NVIDIA/NeMo-Aligner/README.md

 Alternatively, you can build the NeMo Dockerfile here [NeMo Dockerfile](https://github.com/NVIDIA/NeMo/blob/main/Dockerfile) and add `RUN pip install nemo-aligner` at the end.

 ## Future work
-- Add Rejection Sampling support.
 - We will continue improving the stability of the PPO learning phase.
 - Improve the performance of RLHF.
+- Add TRT-LLM inference support for Rejection Sampling.

 ## Contribute to NeMo-Aligner
 We welcome community contributions!
 Please refer to [CONTRIBUTING.md](https://github.com/NVIDIA/NeMo-Aligner/blob/main/CONTRIBUTING.md) for guidelines.